Can Attorneys Advocate At College Discipline Hearings?

 Students can bring a lawyer or another advisor to their discipline hearing

-If a postsecondary student is attending their discipline hearing, and wants support, they usually are allowed to bring at least one person with them.
+If a postsecondary student is attending their discipline hearing and wants support, they usually are allowed to bring at least one person with them.
 This person is deemed the student’s “advisor.”

 Most of the time, the student’s advisor can be an attorney, family member, advocate, or other support person of the student’s choice.
+This advisor can help the student during any college expulsion hearing.

 Three students walking away